sgrottel/statuslog/README.md

 ## Alternatives
 This service, due to it's specialized and minimalistic nature, might not be what you are searching for.
-There are plenty of alternatives:
+There are plenty of alternatives, including:

 * [InfluxDB](https://www.influxdata.com/)
 * [SolarWinds Loggly](https://www.loggly.com/)